linuxscout/pyarabic/paper.md

 - Text preprocessing (remove diacritics,  tokenization, etc.): [@tarmom2019non:2019; @yusuf2019arabic:2019; @Nguyen:2019; @AlSarem:2020;@elouali2020hate:2020@zhang2021rise:2021;@duwairi2021deep:2021; @jimin:2021;@Moaz:2022;@alrumayyan2022neural:2022; @al2022flusa:2022; @solyman2022automatic:2022; @marie2022samee:2022; @alasmari2022hybrid:2022]
 - Lexical resources [@choe2019word2word:2019]
 - Text similarity [@mouty2019effect:2019]

+PyArabic was inspired by Ar-PHP[@ar-php], an Arabic library for the PHP programming language that provides basic routines for web developers.
+Then the two libraries grow together through collaborations, and they are inspired mutually by each other.
+Ar-PHP provides basic routines for PHP and MySQL databases and attempts to solve web development issues such as arabic glyph rendering; however, the Ar-PHP library also includes advanced modules such as sentiment analysis, muslim prayer times, and auto-summarize [@ar-php].

+There are many dedicated frameworks for Arabic natural language processing, like MADAMIRA(Java) [@pasha2014madamira], FARASA(Java)[@abdelali2016farasa], CAMeL(Python) [@obeid-etal-2020-camel].
+Many multilingual frameworks, however, such as NLTK (Python) [@loper2002nltk], Spacy (Python) [@vasiliev2020natural], and CLTK (Python) [@johnson2014:2014], only partially support Arabic.

+In PyArabic, we focused on basic routines and build our library to be native and independent enough to be embedded in complex projects.
+This library was used in many projects and adopted by frameworks like CLTK[@johnson2014:2014], and has been inspired to build more specific libraries like TaKseem (a tokenization library for Arabic) [@tkseem2020] and Tankeeh (Arabic cleaning, normalization, and segmentation library) [@tnkeeh2020].

 # Acknowledgements